Is it time to rebrand? Top reasons to make the change

 A unified brand identity not only helps merge the two companies but also makes your messaging more cohesive.
 Plus, any change in branding isn’t just cosmetic – there are legal obligations to consider, too.
 For example, in a demerger, the split-off company must create its own brand to signal it’s no longer part of the original organisation.

 With mergers or acquisitions, the branding options vary.
 The new entity might develop an entirely new brand, or one company’s name may take the lead.
-In either case, rebranding isn’t just about visuals – it’s about communicating the new vision and values to your customers, and a successful rebranding campaign is key to making sure everyone understands and embraces the change within your new company.
+In either case, rebranding isn’t just about visuals, it’s about communicating the new vision and values to your customer base, and a successful rebranding campaign is key to making sure everyone understands and embraces the change within your new company.

 If you want to learn more about navigating rebranding after an acquisition, check out our article on the do’s and don’ts.

-Rebranding can help you cut ties with negative associations.
+Rebranding can help you distance your business from negative associations.
 But it’s not just about slapping on a new logo.
-To really make an impact, the change has to run deep, running through everything from your customer service to your company culture.
+To really make an impact, the change has to run deep, reflected across everything from your customer service to your company culture.

 In today’s world of transparency, discerning customers see through superficial fixes.
 They expect real, authentic change, visible across all touchpoints and embedded into your rebranding strategy.

 Take Aunt Jemima, for example.
 Criticised for racial stereotypes linked to its branding, the company faced mounting pressure after the George Floyd protests.
 The solution?
-They rebranded with a new name, Pearl Milling Company, tying back to their roots while dropping the offensive imagery.
+They rebranded with a new name, Pearl Milling Company, tying back to their roots and dropping the offensive imagery while preserving visual cues that maintained brand recognition.

-As trends shift and digital advances explode, brands must constantly evolve to meet ever-changing customer expectations.
+As customer needs and trends shift and digital advances explode, brands must constantly evolve to meet ever-changing customer expectations.
 Without a refresh, long-standing companies risk feeling irrelevant or stuck in the past, making it all too easy for customers to look the other way.

 Whether it’s revamping your social media presence, sharpening your tagline, or updating the colours in your logo, your image should reflect two things: where your company is now, and where it’s headed.
 Ultimately, a smart brand update not only keeps you competitive but can also attract new customers.